rjsf-team/react-jsonschema-form/packages/docs/docs/api-reference/utility-functions.md

 #### Returns
 - RangeSpecType: A range specification from the schema

+### replaceStringParameters()
+Potentially substitutes all replaceable parameters with the associated value(s) from the `params` if available.
+When a `params` array is provided, each value in the array is used to replace any of the replaceable parameters in the `inputString` using the `%1`, `%2`, etc. replacement specifiers.

+#### Parameters
+- inputString: string - The string which will be potentially updated with replacement parameters
+- [params]: string[] - The optional list of replaceable parameter values to substitute into the english string

+#### Returns
+- string: The updated string with any replacement specifiers replaced

 ### schemaRequiresTrueValue&lt;S extends StrictRJSFSchema = RJSFSchema>()
 Check to see if a `schema` specifies that a value must be true.
 This happens when: